 In addition to the federal mandates, the State of Rhode Island Department of Environmental Management amended RI hazardous waste regulations in 2014 and defined a new “extremely hazardous waste” category that includes cytotoxic chemotherapy drugs.
 The amendment made it illegal to dispose of extremely hazardous waste directly into sewer or septic systems.

 Founder and CEO, Jim Mullowney is a well-known leader and scientist in the hazardous waste industry and a pioneer in the field of cytotoxic sanitary waste.
-He has devoted many years to developing the Pharma-Cycle™ Solution, receiving five patents that place the company front and center in the global fight to make cancer therapy safer.
+He has devoted many years to developing the Pharma-Cycle™ Solution, receiving six patents that place the company front and center in the global fight to make cancer therapy safer.
 Jim successfully advocated legislation that mandates control of certain cytotoxic chemotherapy drugs from the time they arrive at the pharmacy all the way through excretion by the patient.